Blog Details Shape

 Implementation guide:

-2. Use API testing tools to simulate interactions with these APIs and verify data exchange accuracy.
+2. You can use API testing tools that enable you to simulate API interactions and verify the accuracy of data exchange.

-3. Focus on testing error handling scenarios where APIs might return unexpected responses or experience outages.
+3. Write tests that involve testing error handling scenarios where APIs can respond with unexpected responses or go unavailable.

 Pros: